sgireddy/SHACK-Advanced/readme.md

     <a href='https://github.com/sgireddy/SHACKSparkBasics'> Part I </a> for implementation plan and our fictitious scenario "optimizing promo efficiency for ISellInstoreAndOnline.com". </b>
     <a href='https://github.com/sgireddy/SHACKSparkKafkaCassandra'>Part II for System Setup and Spark-Kafka-Cassandra Integration</a>
 <h4> Module Structure </h4>
-    1. Deep dive into Spark transformations <br />
+    1. Deep dive into Spark transformations
     2. RDD vs. DStream
-    2. Configure Hadoop in Pseudo Distributed Mode on CentOS 7 <br />
+    2. Configure Hadoop in Pseudo Distributed Mode on CentOS 7
     3. State Management

 <br />